Trainer-Approved Tips to Strengthening Your Legs In No Time

-Train From All Angles
+Train from All Angles

-“Be sure to train from all angles.
-Often we get stuck in a rut and use the same exercises over and over again.
-Mix up your leg training to target all those lower body muscles from different angles," says Bagshaw.
-"At a loss for ideas?
+“Be sure to train from all angles," says Bagshaw.
+"Often we get stuck in a rut and use the same exercises over and over again.
+Mix up your leg training to target all those lower body muscles from different angles.
+At a loss for ideas?
 Book a session with a trainer to have them develop a program you can work with that has you lunging and squatting through all planes of movement."

 “At the end of every set, try to hold a contracted position (like the bottom of a squat) for as long as you can.
 This is called an isometric contraction and will help you get stronger through the toughest parts of range of motion,” says Jeff Dolgan, a clinical exercise physiologist at Canyon Ranch in Miami Beach, Florida.
 (See also: What You Should Know About Eccentric, Concentric, and Isometric Exercises)

 “The lowering phase of leg exercises such as squats and lunges (the eccentric contraction) is the period when strength gains typically will occur.
 This is often referred to as a ‘negative’ load because although you are not ‘pushing’ weight, your muscle fibers are still contracting,” says Dolgan.
 “Many people make the mistake of moving through the eccentric phase too quickly.
 The maximum speed you should lower your body is 4 seconds from standing to full bend.”
 (Head’s up: eccentric moves will likely leave you sore, so bookmark these ways to relieve sore muscles for when the aches appear.)

-“Start your set with a weight that is approximately 30% more than you would normally lift.
-Complete 4-6 repetitions at this weight.
-Quickly drop the weight to 30% less than you would normally lift and finish your set with 8-10 more repetitions", says Dolgan.
-"This essentially pre-fatigues your muscles and makes them think that you have completed more work than you actually have."
+“Start your set with a weight that is approximately 30 percent more than you would normally lift," says Dolgan.
+"Complete 4-6 repetitions at this weight.
+Quickly drop the weight to 30 percent less than you would normally lift and finish your set with 8-10 more repetitions.
+This essentially pre-fatigues your muscles and makes them think that you have completed more work than you actually have."
 (And don't stop there.
 Here, how to use drop sets to upgrade your strength training program even further.)

 Mix Up Your Range of Motion

 “We don’t typically use our body in full range of motion (ROM) in everyday activities like we do in the gym.
 Try to complete one repetition with only 25 percent ROM, one repetition with 50 percent ROM, one repetition with 75 percent ROM and one set with full ROM.
 Vary these range of motions randomly within each set,” suggests Dolgan.
 Not only can they help you get over a fitness hump, but half or partial reps like these can also improve your form and help heal from an injury.
 (Pro tip: you can also speed up injury recovery by eating the right foods.)

 Vary Your ‘Pushing Speed’

-“The lowering speed should always be fairly slow; however, changing the speeds of your pushing phase will help you mimic real life.
-Try one repetition slowly, one at a medium pace and one explosively fast.
-Randomly mix different speeds into your pushing phase,” recommends Dolgan.
+“The lowering speed should always be fairly slow; however, changing the speeds of your pushing phase will help you mimic real life," explains Dolgan.
+"Try one repetition slowly, one at a medium pace and one explosively fast.
+Randomly mix different speeds into your pushing phase."
 This is a great way to incorporate power training into your strength training routine and speed up your results.

 Stretch Your Legs

 ...and you'll stretch your results.
-“Studies have shown that stretching can help decrease muscle soreness, limit imbalances, and even help maintain strength when resistance training is not an option.
-The bottom line is with less soreness and fewer imbalances, you can continue working out those legs and speed up your results."
+“Studies have shown that stretching can help decrease muscle soreness, limit imbalances, and even help maintain strength when resistance training is not an option," says Richey.
+"The bottom line is with less soreness and fewer imbalances, you can continue working out those legs and speed up your results."
 (Learn more: The Best Way to Stretch Before and After a Workout)

-Fire Up Your Glutes Properly
+Activate Your Glutes Properly

-“Squats are a great lower body exercise, but only if your glutes fully engage.
-Here's a great trick to make sure the butt is burning during your squats: do a set of lying hip bridges before your squats to activate your rear.
-(Be sure to focus on squeezing your backside during the bridge),” says Richey.
-Once your glutes are fully ‘activated’ perform your set of squats for double the results!
+“Squats are a great lower body exercise, but only if your glutes fully engage," says Richey.
+"Here's a great trick to make sure the butt is burning during your squats: Do a set of lying hip bridges before your squats to activate your rear.
+(Be sure to focus on squeezing your backside during the bridge)."
+Once your glutes are fully ‘activated,’ perform your set of squats for double the results!

-‘Pre-exhaust’ Weaker Muscles
+‘Pre-Exhaust’ Weaker Muscles

 Ditch the ‘Toning Shoes’ and Try This Instead